virinchimanepalli/Redux-tailwind-Boilerplate-code/README.md

-# Boilerplate code of redux toolkit along with tailwind css configuarion
+# Boilerplate code of redux toolkit along with tailwind css configuration

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).